adarshrao1/Water-Detection/README.md

 Paste the images to `images` folder next to the notebook file.

 Training can be done by using image dataset.
-[Here](https://github.com/adarshrao1/image-dataset) is an example of a dataset.
+[Here](https://github.com/adarshrao1/image-dataset) is an example of an image dataset.